Azure/BatchExplorer/Readme.md

 ## License

-Batch labs is licensed under MIT [See license](LICENSE) Some icons are under CC [See license](app/assets/images/icons/LICENSE)
+Batch labs is licensed under MIT [See license](LICENSE) Some icons are under Creative Commons Attribution-ShareAlike 3.0 Unported [See license](app/assets/images/logos/LICENSE)